jlchereau/Portfolio/README.md

 ![Undersampled](undersampled.png)

 With the over-sampled dataset, Bayesian optimisation does not seem to converge but the accuracy score progresses from 37% to 65%.
-The best configuration is:
+The optimal configuration is:
 - activation: 'tanh',
 - alpha: 0.31622776601683794,
 - hidden_layer_sizes: (105, 86),